-The Internet of Things is a one of the key digital transformation technologies.
-In fact, it’s not just one technology but a series of technological and other components that is really vast.
+The Internet of Things or IoT is one of the key digital transformation technologies.
+In fact, it’s not just one technology as many keep saying but a series of technological and other components that is really vast.

-If we look at digital transformation technologies as (sets of) technologies which enable, drive and accelerate digital transformation, business creation/change opportunities and improvements in the ways we work, live, entertain ourselves and connect, the Internet of Things is probably the most impactful and vast of them all.
+If we look at digital transformation technologies as (sets of) technologies which enable cyber-physical digital transformation strategies, business creation/change opportunities and improvements in the ways we work, live, entertain ourselves and connect, the Internet of Things is the most impactful and vast of them all.
 This is certainly the case in the Industrial Internet of Things ‘segment’.

 The Internet of Things: a matter of data and business in transformation

-Moreover, with the addition of sensing and data transmitting devices to networks of connectivity and value comes an avalanche of data on top of our big data universe.
-With the growth of the Internet of Things we will have more data in specific industries and applications (e.g. life sciences) than we can humanly handle.
+With the addition of sensing and data transmitting devices to networks of connectivity and value comes an avalanche of data on top of our big data universe.
+With the growth of the Internet of Things we already have more data in specific industries and applications (e.g. life sciences) than we can humanly handle.

 While devices and connectivity are of course all important, whether it’s in the Industrial Internet of Things or the Consumer Internet of Things where the device obviously has an additional dimension, in the end the Internet of Things is an umbrella term.
 It covers many things, and at the same time is part of a bigger ecosystem of technologies and value.
-Data, why we capture it using IoT and how we turn it into knowledge, matters a lot, especially as the Data Age study shows IoT data volumes grow fastest.
+Data, why we capture it using IoT and how we turn it into knowledge (DIKW), matters a lot, especially as the Data Age study shows IoT data volumes grow fastest.

 It’s the ways in which we analyze and use this data to enhance what we do across all areas of society that makes the Internet of Things so powerful and truly the Internet of Transformation.
 It’s the way we combine data and intelligence to power innovative and transformational smart services with data exchange models and business model innovation.
 It’s clear that big data analysis, the cloud and other related technologies to enable this move from data to knowledge to outcome are all key digital transformation technologies.

-While concerns in several areas are tackled and increasingly will in 2017 and until the next decade, companies across the globe are investing in the Internet of Things and already achieve considerable benefits.
+While concerns in several areas are tackled and increasingly will, companies across the globe are investing in the Internet of Things and already achieve considerable benefits.
 Others move slower, while consumer adoption of the Internet of Things also picks up.
 Despite the fact that connecting devices is not new and that with the Internet of Things we have entered a new dimension in many areas, we are still at the beginning of an era of accelerating Internet of Things adoption.
 And it will be a key pillar in the digital transformation economy.

-All components of an Internet of Things project or solution are important.
+All components and layers of an Internet of Things project or solution are important.
 Today most people focus on the devices, the connections and the volumes.
-Enter what we could call Internet of Things 2.0 and where we see all digital transformation technologies meet eachother, depending on use case, scope, etc. on the road to an Internet of Transformation.
+Enter what we could call Internet of Things 2.0 and where we see all digital transformation technologies meet each other, depending on use case, scope, etc. on the road to an Internet of Transformation.

 As said, the Internet of Things is such a vast reality that it has become an umbrella term for many underlying use cases, technologies and other aspects.

 It’s why we started to distinguish between the Consumer Internet of Things and the Industrial Internet of Things.
 It’s also why some prefer terms such as the Internet of Everything, and in an industrial context, simply the Industrial Internet.

 The hyper-connected world: leveraging connected knowledge at scale for optimization, innovation and human purpose

-Internet of Things 2.0 moves from devices and data to actionable intelligence and purposeful action.
+Internet of Things 2.0 moves from devices and data to actionable intelligence and purposeful action and transformation.
 The focus will be on the possibilities of hyper-connectivity, less from the connectedness perspective as such but more about how we can improve business, life and society, using the insights gained, thanks to the hyper-connectedness of which the Internet of Things is a crucial additional component.
 IoT is not just transforming technologies, industries and the various digital transformation goals, it is also radically transforming and – yes – disrupting existing channels in IT and OT with far-reaching consequences in traditional go-to-market approaches.
 It is also transforming the nature of work, changing the role or even existence of the middleman, the list is endless.

 In order to connect the dots and realize the benefits of this hyper-connected world it’s important to see the Internet of Things puzzle, the various pieces of that puzzle, why we want to complete it to start with, and what is needed to put the puzzle in a safe, valuable and broader perspective.